 imprisonment or more.
 This is towards the top of the scale for an offence where the maximum penalty is three years'

-confirmed.
+to be confirmed.
 We will do so as soon as possible.
-New criminal offences are not normally brought into force for at least two months after enactment and this period is often significantly longer given the need to ensure those likely to be affected by the
+New criminal offences are not normally brought into force for at least two months after enactment and this period is often significantly longer given the need to ensure those likely to be

 Update: January Back On